kiehozero/Focloir/README.md

   2. ... rate a pub that I have just visited;
   3. ... find pubs in a city I am visiting;
   4. ... review a pub that is not yet on the site;
-  5. ... see my review history
+  5. ... see my review history;
   6. ... edit or amend a review I previously wrote;

 As an admin, I want to